arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 #### Compatible Hardware

 The Arduino Cloud for Business is compatible with multiple Arduino boards or devices based on the ESP32 / ESP8266 microcontrollers.
-The Arduino Cloud currently supports device connection via Wi-Fi, Ethernet, LoRaWAN® (via The Things Network) and cellular connectivity.
+The Arduino Cloud currently supports device connected via Wi-Fi, Ethernet, LoRaWAN® (via The Things Network) and cellular connectivity.

 In order to check the full list of compatible Hardware, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).

 #### Device Provisioning

-Arduino Cloud allows you to securely provisioning your devices with two different tools:
+Arduino Cloud allows you to securely provision your devices with two different tools:
-* **Arduino IoT Cloud.** Arduino IoT Cloud is an App integrated into your Arduino Cloud Space, guaranteeing a simple and straihtforward provisioning of Arduino or other Cloud-compatible devices.
+* **Arduino IoT Cloud.** Arduino IoT Cloud is an App integrated into your Arduino Cloud Space, guaranteeing a simple and straightforward provisioning of Arduino or other Cloud-compatible devices.
 It is provided with a dedicated User Interface which will guide you step-by-step during the onboarding process.
 This is the right choice in case you need to provision few devices or you are not an advanced user.
 * **Arduino Cloud CLI.** As explained in [this section](#arduino-cloud-cli), Arduino has developed a command line tool enabling the access of all Arduino IoT Cloud features from a terminal window.
 Arduino Cloud CLI is the right choice when you need to provision multiple devices at the same time and you are an advanced user.

 ##### Device Provisioning With Arduino IoT Cloud